multiversx/mx-docs/docs/sovereign/software-dependencies.md

 Ensure you are using Go version 22 or later.

 :::note
-Please note that these scripts have been tested only on Linux.
+Please note that at the time of writing this documentation, the setup scripts have been tested only on Linux.
 :::